Spotted Owl - Photo from USDA Forest Service

 Several protocols and templates are available to standardize elements of the consultation and are required as appendices within Biological Assessments for WSDOT projects.

 ESA Listing Updates (pdf 224 kb) contains updated information on listing and delisting proposals, status of proposed critical habitat and protective regulations, 90-day petition findings and species undergoing 12-month status reviews for Washington State.

 Oregon Spotted Frog Listed by USFWS.
 On August 29, 2014, the USFWS issued a final rule to list the Oregon spotted frog (Rana pretiosa) as threatened.
-This final rule became effective September 29, 2014.
 The critical habitat designation is expected later this year.
 Oregon spotted frogs are associated with slow-moving or still waters.
 In Washington, they are known from Whatcom, Skagit, Thurston, Skamania, and Klickitat counties.